RosenblattAI/amplify-docs-mcp/README.md

 Please open an issue or submit a pull request on GitHub.
 Your feedback helps make this tool more effective for everyone.
 Along the way learn something new.

+## System Requirements

+- Node.js 18.x or higher (tested with Node.js 20.18.2)
+- npm 8.x or higher (tested with npm 10.8.2)

 ## License

 This project is licensed under the MIT License.